sonic-net/sonic-mgmt/docs/testplan/Downtime Convergence for various reboot scenarios.md

 #### Test steps
-* Configure a IPv4 EBGP session between test port and the SONiC switch on top of a LAG.
+* Configure IPv4 and IPv6 EBGP sessions between test port and the SONiC switch on top of a LAG.
 * Advertise 4000 IPv4 and 3000 IPv6 routes through BGP.
 * Configure 2000 vlan hosts per server.
 * Start all protocols and verify that IPv4 BGP neighborship is established.